rothomas/api_flow/README.md

   Flow : flow_dependencies_succeeded -- bool|None have dependencies run and did they all succeed?
   Flow : flow_steps_succeeded -- bool|None have steps run and did they all succeed?
   Flow : succeeded -- bool has the flow executed successfully?
-  Flow : execute() bool
+  Flow :  --------- Accessors ----------
-  class Context
-  class Step
+  Flow : current_flow -- reference to the currently executing flow Flow : previous_flow -- reference to the last executed flow Flow : current_step -- reference to the currently executing step Flow : previous_step -- reference to the last executed step Flow : execute() bool class Context class Step